ArminJo/ServoEasing/README.md

 <br/>

 # Revision History
+### Version 3.4.0
+- LightweightServo support for ATmega2560.
+- Renamed `mCurrentMicrosecondsOrUnits` to `mLastTargetMicrosecondsOrUnits` to make clear, that trim and reverse is NOT applied to this value.
+- Changed `DISABLE_MIN_AND_MAX_CONSTRAINTS` to `ENABLE_MIN_AND_MAX_CONSTRAINTS`.
+Constraint checking is now disabled by default.

 ### Version 3.3.0
 - Added functions `setEaseTo()`, `setEaseToD()`, `startEaseTo()` and `startEaseToD()` with first parameter as `unsigned int` to avoid compiler errors `call of overloaded 'startEaseTo(unsigned int...`.
 - Added functions read() and readMicroseconds() to be compatible to Servo library.